 - 2 cloves garlic ,smashed and sliced thinly

-- 1 tbsp soy sauce Tamari or liquid aminos are fine substitutes.
+- 1 tablespoon soy sauce Tamari or liquid aminos are fine substitutes.

 - Salt and ground black pepper to taste